Psychology of reasoning: Different sorts of reasoning

 In opposition, deductive reasoning is a basic form of valid reasoning.
 In this reasoning process a person starts with a known claim or a general belief and from there asks what follows from these foundations or how will these premises influence other beliefs.
 In other words, deduction starts with a hypothesis and examines the possibilities to reach a conclusion.
 Deduction helps people understand why their predictions are wrong and indicates that their prior knowledge or beliefs are off track.
 An example of deduction can be seen in the scientific method when testing hypotheses and theories.
 Although the conclusion usually corresponds and therefore proves the hypothesis, there are some cases where the conclusion is logical, but the generalization is not.
 For example, the argument, "All young girls wear skirts; Julie is a young girl; therefore, Julie wears skirts" is valid logically, but is not sound because the first premise isn't true.

 The syllogism is a form of deductive reasoning in which two statements reach a logical conclusion.
 With this reasoning, one statement could be "Every A is B" and another could be "This C is A".
 Those two statements could then lead to the conclusion that "This C is B".
 These types of syllogisms are used to test deductive reasoning to ensure there is a valid hypothesis.
 A Syllogistic Reasoning Task was created from a study performed by Morsanyi, Kinga, Handley, and Simon that examined the intuitive contributions to reasoning.
 They used this test to assess why "syllogistic reasoning performance is based on an interplay between a conscious and effortful evaluation of logicality and an intuitive appreciation of the believability of the conclusions".

 Another form of reasoning is called abductive reasoning.
 This type is based on creating and testing hypotheses using the best information available.
 Abductive reasoning produces the kind of daily decision-making that works best with the information present, which often is incomplete.
 This could involve making educated guesses from observed unexplainable phenomena.
 This type of reasoning can be seen in the world when doctors make decisions about diagnoses from a set of results or when jurors use the relevant evidence to make decisions about a case.

+Apart from the aforementioned types of reasoning, there is also analogical reasoning, which involves comparing and reasoning about two different situations or concepts to draw conclusions about a third.
+It can be used to make predictions or solve problems by finding similarities between two domains and transferring knowledge from one to the other.
+For example, a problem-solving approach that works in one domain may be applied to a new, similar problem in a different domain.
+Analogical reasoning is particularly useful in scientific discovery and problem-solving tasks, as it can help generate hypotheses, create new theories, and develop innovative solutions.
+However, it can also lead to errors if the similarities between domains are too superficial or if the analogy is based on false assumptions.